 We sold the company to Teads, the #1 video advertising marketplace (yes, more than Facebook and Google), and became a shareholder as well as joining the board.

 Helping Teads grow was a fantastic experience from a business and operational perspective.
 This is where I actually learned the meaning of the "Go Big or Go Home" motto.
 It really was fun to go big.

 In early 2012 I quit Teads to move on a new venture, founding Tok Tok Tok, an on-demand delivery platform enabling anything to get delivered from any local merchant.
 We were the first to do this in Europe and so we had to invent almost everything.
 Developing Tok Tok Tok was complex because of the on-demand logistics constraints, the three marketplace dimensions to manage (Runners, Merchants & Customers), the underlying legal environment and the technological challenges involved in disrupting the user experience.

 We had amazing momentum in 2014 before failing to close a €20-30M round with a leading industrial player.
 That’s when we started a long struggle to survive among competitors with up to 100 times more cash than us in only two years.
 We got super lean, I moved to London, and we focused on our core DNA: technology.
-After finding €4M through an on-going seed round, I finally sold our state-of-the-art platform to one of the leading players of the industry.
+After finding €4M through an on-going seed round, I finally sold our state-of-the-art platform to Just Eat, the leading player of the industry.

 I learned the hard way how to survive and fight against giants, challenging myself everyday to not fail.
 I knew the rules of the game and that saved me.